 Find Fresh Content

-Your fans have other interests, so find content from other sources that focus on those interests.
+Your fans have other interests, so find content from other sources about those interests.
 A nice variety of fresh content from other sources can help keep your engagement up.

 Ideas for Content to Share

-Relevant Industry Articles: Use a reader like Feedly or Flipboard to search for articles in your industry.
-Be sure to read the article before sharing so you know you’re sharing quality, trustworthy content.
+- Relevant Industry Articles: Use a reader like Feedly or Flipboard to search for articles in your industry.
+Please read the article before sharing so you know you’re sharing quality, trustworthy content.

-By sharing quality content, it tells your customers that you value them enough to find great articles just for them.
+By sharing quality content on social media, it tells your customers that you value them enough to find great articles just for them.